 - Be part of the solution by studying Agricultural Engineering at USQ and study topics such as the design of intelligent irrigation systems which only spray weeds, reducing the impact of harmful chemicals.

-- USQ is home to the world-class research centre in Agricultural Engineering - National Centre for Engineering in Agriculture.
+- USQ is home to the world-class research centre - Centre for Agricultural Engineering.

 - USQ’s programs are fully accredited by Engineers Australia, and are recognised worldwide.